CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Introduction

 Despite facilitating automation, these traditional approaches come with three fundamental drawbacks: (i) They are semantics-agnostic and depend on expensive trial-and-error without leveraging domain priors; (ii) They enforce rigid FE pipeline templates, often restricting pipelines to fixed sequences (e.g., generation followed by selection~\cite{fe4_horn2019autofeat,openfe_zhang2023openfe}) or isolated sub-tasks, precluding dynamic interleaving or flexible composition; (iii) They restrict the search to closed operation libraries (e.g., a small set of built-in preprocessing algorithms or basic arithmetic), which prevents discovering task-specific operations beyond predefined primitives.

-To address these gaps, Large Language Models (LLMs) have been introduced to automated FE~\cite{llm4automlsurvey_gu2025large,ellm_gong2025evolutionary,lmpriors_choi2022lmpriors,llmfe-preprocessor1_wang2025data}.
-Through domain knowledge and code generation capabilities, LLMs can propose semantically grounded operations and bespoke logic beyond fixed operation libraries, alleviating drawbacks (i) and (iii) mentioned above.
+To address these gaps, Large Language Models (LLMs) have been introduced to automated FE~\cite{ellm_gong2025evolutionary,lmpriors_choi2022lmpriors,llmfe-preprocessor1_wang2025data}.
+Through domain knowledge and code generation capabilities~\cite{chen2025coderankeval}, LLMs can propose semantically grounded operations and bespoke logic beyond fixed operation libraries, alleviating drawbacks (i) and (iii) mentioned above.
 However, most existing methods target only a single FE subtask—most notably feature generation~\cite{caafe_hollmann2023large,octree_nam2024optimized,ellm_gong2025evolutionary,lfg_10.24963/ijcai.2025/782,llmfe_abhyankar2025llm}—resulting in a homogeneous and simplistic FE pipeline.
-This leads to our first challenge: \emph{\textbf{C1: Free-form FE.} How can we empower LLMs to construct a truly free-form, human-expert-like FE pipeline that flexibly composes heterogeneous operations (preprocessing, transformation, generation, and selection) rather than only homogeneous ones?}
+This leads to our first challenge: \emph{\textbf{C1: Free-form FE.} How can we empower LLMs to construct a truly free-form FE pipeline that flexibly composes heterogeneous operations (preprocessing, transformation, generation, and selection)?}